Xhensila Myrtezaj

-Xhensila Myrtezaj (/sq/; born 9 April 1993) is an Albanian singer noted for her successful songs like Zemër e Helmuar, Sekreti Im, Panorama, Çelsi i Zemrës, Baby Amen and Lamtumirë.
+Xhensila Myrtezaj (/sq/; born 9 April 1993) is an Albanian singer.

 Life and career

-Myrtezaj was born on 9 April 1993 in Tirana, Albania, to Albanian parents, who divorced when she was a child.
+Myrtezaj was born on 9 April 1993 in Tirana, Albania.
+Her parents divorced when she was a child.
 At an early age, she attended the Jordan Misja Lyceum in Tirana.
 She became known for the talent show "Ethet e së premtes mbrëma", in which she took part at the age of 14.
 She also took part in the casting show Top Fest with the song "A më do ?"
 In 2009 she appeared on Top Fest 6 with the song "Ekzistoj", but did not reach the final.

 In 2010 Myrtezaj sang "A më do?" at Top Fest 7.
 In 2011 she took part in Top Fest 8 with the song "Engjëlli" and won the Best Song Award in the Pop / R & B area.
 In December 2011, Myrtezaj took part in the Albanian preliminary selection for the Eurovision Song Contest 2012, Festivali i Këngës with the song "Lulet mbledh për hënën".
 She reached the final of the competition where she finished 13th overall.

 In November 2016, she released "Uh Baby" with Kosovo-Albanian singer Kida.
 In June 2018 she sang "Çika Çika" with Ardian Bujupi.
 This song reached 100 million views on YouTube.
 They also released "Panorama" together in July 2020 which counts more than 60 million views to date.

 Personal life

 Myrtezaj was married to Albanian actor, comedian and singer Besart Kallaku.
 On 12 July 2018, she gave birth to their daughter Ajka.

 In December 2022, it was announced that the singer and her husband faced disagreements on their relationship and are subjects of a possible divorce.

-In March 2024 the couple announced on the internet that they were divorced.
+In March 2024 the couple announced that they divorced.